mitogen-hq/mitogen/docs/howitworks.rst

 Sentinel Value
 ##############

+.. _DEAD:
+.. currentmodule:: mitogen.core
-.. autodata:: mitogen.core._DEAD
+.. data:: _DEAD

-The special value :py:data:`mitogen.core._DEAD` is used to signal disconnection or closure of the remote end.
-It is used internally by :py:class:`Channel <mitogen.core.Channel>` and also passed to any function still registered with :py:meth:`add_handler()
+    This special value is used to signal disconnection or closure of the remote end.
+It is used internally by :py:class:`Channel <mitogen.core.Channel>` and also passed to any function still registered with :py:meth:`add_handler() <mitogen.core.Router.add_handler>` during Broker
-<mitogen.core.Router.add_handler>` during Broker shutdown.
+    shutdown.

 Use of Pickle